lsst/dp1_lsst_io/docs/processing/dia/index.rst

 Reliability score
 -----------------

-Real and spurious DIA sources can both be detected with a signal-to-noise ratio of 5.
+Both real and spurious DIA sources can be detected with a signal-to-noise ratio of 5.
+An estimate of how likely a source is to be real is provided to enable filtering of DIA sources by users.

 DP1 uses a relatively simple machine learning reliability model, trained on simulated data and injected point sources labelled by Rubin staff,